 Do you represent a city or a county in California?
 Are you interested in converting a motel into Permanent Supportive Housing for homeless individuals and families?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development, at 949-214-2345 or firstname.lastname@example.org.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions, at 949-214-2345 or firstname.lastname@example.org.

 As a developer, Jamboree is the trifecta you’re looking for – affinity for ending homelessness, affiliation to cities and counties, and an advocate for conversions using the latest funding sources.
 To address your community’s homelessness crisis, you need a developer that knows how to convert motels into Permanent Supportive Housing efficiently, effectively, and in a timely manner.

 Do you represent a community service organization in California?
 Are you interested in seeing a local motel converted into Permanent Supportive Housing for homeless individuals and families?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development, at 949-214-2345 or email@example.com.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions, at 949-214-2345 or email@example.com.

 Jamboree’s growing portfolio of motel conversions include:

 With a $1 billion budget proposal, Governor Newsom is aiming to jump-start new homeless funds and provide behavioral health services, accelerating state action to fight homelessness.
 While this budget has yet to be approved by legislators, the time to move is now.